lupyuen/lupyuen.github.io/src/ci4.md

 Remember that this __Build Score__ _(0.0)_ is specific to our __Build PC__ _(nuttxpr)_ and __NuttX Target__ _(milkv\_duos:nsh)_.

-TODO: Will change
+(It will vary over time, hence it's a Time Series)

 _What about the other fields?_

-Oh yes we have a long list of fields detailing every Build Score (beyond the above)
+Oh yes we have a long list of fields describing every Build Score...

 - __version__: TODO
-- __timestamp__:  TODO
 - __user__:  TODO
 - __arch__:  TODO
 - __subarch__:  TODO